-California woman charged in deaths of 3 kids
+California woman charged in deaths of her young 3 children

 Liliana Carrillo, 30, is charged with three counts of murder, with an allegation of using a knife as a deadly and dangerous weapon against her youngest child, the Los Angeles County District Attorney’s Office said Monday in a news release.
 It was not immediately clear if she had an attorney who could comment on her behalf.

 Carrillo admitted to drowning her 3-year-old daughter Joanna, her 2-year-old son Terry and 6-month-old daughter Sierra during a jailhouse interview with KGET-TV.
-The attack occurred April 10 in the Reseda neighborhood of Los Angeles; Carrillo’s arraignment in Los Angeles has not yet been scheduled.
+The attack occurred April 10 in the Reseda neighborhood of Los Angeles; Carrillo’s arraignment has not yet been scheduled.

 Carrillo told the TV station that she had hugged, kissed and apologized as she drowned her children to save them from what she said would be a lifetime of sexual abuse.
 She said she wanted to “protect” her kids from their father amid a bitter custody battle.